-e) Inventories
+d) Inventories

 Finished goods, work-in-process and stockpiled ore are valued at the lower of average production cost or net realizable value.
 Production costs include the cost of raw materials, direct labour, mine-site overhead expenses and depreciation and depletion of mining interests.
-Net realizable value is calculated as the estimated price at the time of sale based on prevailing and long-term metal prices less estimated future production costs to convert the inventories into saleable form and the costs necessary to make the sale.
+Net realizable value is calculated based on actual closing metal price for the period less estimated future production costs to convert the inventories into saleable form and the costs necessary to make the sale.